-Jeanne, a Queens native, was a schoolteacher at nearby Public School (P.S.)
-32. She first garnered public attention in April 1972 after writing a letter to the editor of the New York Post about her outrage at the police for not protecting her gay son when he was beaten during a GAA “zap” at the Hilton Hotel in Manhattan.
-The letter, which sparked discussion about anti-gay violence, included a striking statement for its time:
+Jeanne, a Jewish native of Queens, was a schoolteacher at nearby Public School (P.S.)
+32. She first garnered public attention in April 1972 after writing a letter to the editor of the New York Post about her outrage at the police for not protecting gay activists when they were beaten during a GAA “zap” at the Hilton Hotel in Manhattan.
+The letter sparked discussion about anti-gay violence and including a striking statement for its time:

 Two months later, Jeanne walked alongside Morty in the Christopher Street Liberation Day March (today’s Pride March).
 In an iconic photo, Jeanne holds a sign that reads, “Parents of Gays: Unite in Support for our Children.”
 This action was particularly extraordinary at the time since the vast majority of people still clung to many negative perceptions about the LGBT community.
 It was not until a year later, for example, that the American Psychiatric Association finally removed homosexuality from its list of mental disorders.
-In a 1989 interview with historian Eric Marcus, Morty stressed the importance of his mother’s involvement in that march, “The symbolic presence that my mother provided was a sign of great hope that parents can be supportive.
-That the people we’re closest to, whom we love the most, need not be our enemies; [they] can be our supporters.”
+In a 1989 interview with historian Eric Marcus, Morty stressed the importance of his mother’s involvement in that march:

 Jeanne, who outlived her husband, became a beloved matriarch of the LGBT community.
-Less than a year after Morty’s death from AIDS-related complications, Jeanne was asked by then-Queens schoolteacher (and current City Council Member) Daniel Dromm to be the first grand marshal of the Queens Pride Parade.
-She agreed on the condition that Dromm help her start a Queens chapter of PFLAG, which he did.
+Less than a year after Morty died from AIDS-related complications at the family’s Flushing home, Jeanne was asked by then-Queens schoolteacher (and current City Council Member) Daniel Dromm to be the first grand marshal of the Queens Pride Parade.
+She agreed on the condition that Dromm help her start a Queens chapter of PFLAG.
 In 1996, she sold the family house; the proceeds she made from selling her furniture went to support Queens Pride House, which was established a year later in Queens Borough Hall.